 Double-sided tape is a versatile, economical alternative to glue.
 It has pressure-sensitive adhesive exposed on both sides of the tape which allows two items to be bonded together.
 The adhesive lies on top of a carrier material, which can range from film as thin as a fraction of a millimeter up to a thick foam several millimeters thick.

 Unlike single-side tape, double-sided tape creates an invisible bond between two objects.
-Moreover, there’s little time required for the bond to form—you just peel and stick.
+Moreover, there’s little time required for the bond to form—simply peel and stick.
 The tape is often used to hang signs or temporary displays, attach foam to wall panels or flooring underlayment to floors, secure and hold carpets in place for major events or trade shows, and much more.
-The type of double-sided tape you need depends on the application.
+The type of double-sided tape required depends on the application.

-When shopping for double-sided tape, you’ll want to consider the tape type, adhesive level, thickness, width, application setting, and other factors.
-Below are some common characteristics to take into account when picking the right double-sided tape for your project.
+When shopping for double-sided tape, consider the tape type, adhesive level, thickness, width, application setting, and other factors.
+Below are some common characteristics to take into account when picking the right double-sided tape for a particular project.

 There are several types of double-sided tape with various carrier materials, each serving a specific purpose.
 Double-sided tape types fall into one of the below categories: